 At 30 June 2019, as part of the Greening Group restructure, a number of subsidiaries (Greening state entities) operations are being transferred to the parent entity resulting in a change in the parent entity's financial performance and financial position.
-As part of this restructure, the Greening group intended to execute intercompany debt forgiveness to settle outstanding receivables and payables between these state entities and the parent entity.
-This was approved subsequent to balance date and is reflected in the 30 June 2019 parent entity results above.
+As part of this restructure, the Greening group executed intercompany debt forgiveness to settle outstanding receivables and payables between these state entities and the parent entity.
+This is reflected in the 30 June 2019 parent entity results above.
 There is no impact on the consolidated entity results.